-- Maintains appropriate documentation.
+- Maintain appropriate documentation.
 Tracks IP compliance at the protocol-and subject level.
 Independently maintain appropriate study-level documentation including regulatory binders, enrollment logs, patient registration in the system of record, etc.

-- Liaises with PI, Sponsor, Research Manager and OCR Research Finance to support all aspects of study activity
+- Liaise with PI, Sponsor, Research Manager and OCR Research Finance to support all aspects of study activity.

-- Schedules research participant for tests and procedures such as laboratory tests, imaging, and other studies specific for the research protocol.
-Retrieves and submits test results to appropriate party.
+- Schedule research participant for tests and procedures such as laboratory tests, imaging, and other studies specific for the research protocol.
+Retrieve and submit test results to appropriate party.

 - Facilitate the study start up process, including: Draft multiple study documents to initiate the study start up process at the site.